drose56/Culldron-Ingestion/README.md

 Use pgvector or other vector search backend

+Use K-Means or other more advanced techniques to help select the best sentences

 Store data on the feed such as last-seen timestamp to immediately skip unmodified content

 Add tests and auth support